OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
 A combination of political activity and grassroots community-led initiatives put it formly on the map, and now everywhere you go in science, openness is all around in one way or another.

 For example, there has been a strong focus on Open Science in the last few years in Europe, with one of the biggest developments coming from this being the [European Open Science Cloud](http://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud) (EOSC).

-[Include recent developments from Africa and Indonesia]
+Outside of Europe, there have been strong recent developments across Africa (with the [African Open Science Platform](http://africanopenscience.org.za/)) and [Indonesia](https://blogs.openaire.eu/?p=3105) too.
+Open Science is becoming a global concept.

 <br/>